Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 Importance of the Trading Account

-1. Shows Business Performance in Buying and Selling
+1. Measures Buying and Selling Performance

-• There is waste or theft
+• Waste or theft

 2. Helps in Pricing Decisions

-4. Helps Inventory Management
+4. Improves Inventory Management

-5. Forms the Foundation for Profit Calculation
+5. Forms the Foundation of Profit Calculation

 Meaning of Profit and Loss Account